lovepamba/lovepamba.github.io/_posts/2019-08-31-i-am-moving.md

 ---
 *(work in progress)*

 It is time for me to continue to create the life I want to live.
 In the process, I am leaving this town.
-The cost of living is so reasonable here, but the prospects for higher paying jobs is not as reasonable.
+The cost of living is so reasonable here, but the prospect for higher paying jobs is not as reasonable.

 I am currently wrapping my head around the fact that I am leaving - for a better job opportunity.
 And again let me note that I am moving for the chance to continue to create the life I want to live.